 - 1. Disconnect the servo horn from the steering servo. - 2.
 Connect the steering servo to channel 1 on the receiver.
-Connect the electronic speed control (ESC) to channel 2. - 3.
-Place fresh "AA" batteries in the transmitter and turn the transmitter power switch on. - 4.
-Turn the steering trim adjustment on the transmitter to the center "0" position. - 5.
-Elevate the rear wheels of the model.
-Connect a fresh 7.2V battery pack to the speed control and turn on the ESC (see page 21).
-The servo will automatically jump to its center position. - 6.
-Turn off the power to the model followed by the transmitter.
-The servo horn is now ready to be installed. - Be careful not to move the servo shaft when installing the servo horn.
-Readjust the ESC as described in the "Adjusting the Speed Control" section.
+Connect the electronic speed control (ESC) to channel 2.
+The white wire on the servo lead is positioned towards the crystal. - 3.
+Place fresh "AA" batteries in the transmitter and turn the transmitter power switch on. - Turn the steering trim adjustment on the transmitter to the center "0" position. - 5.
+Disconnect the motor wires.
+Connect a fresh battery pack to the speed control and turn on the ESC (see page 13).
+The servo will automatically jump to its center position.
+The servo horn may now be installed onto the servo output shaft. - Check servo operation by turning the steering wheel back and forth to ensure that the mechanism has been centered properly and that you have equal throw in both directions.
+Repeat 1-6 if necessary.